Summary

 Some of the policies in this document could be put in place tomorrow, some quite quickly and some are ideas that need working through with experts and stakeholders.

-Certain measures would obviously fit well together – for instance, Workplace Parking Levies could help fund free public transport.
+Certain measures would obviously fit well together – for instance, Workplace Parking Levies could help fund Free Public Transport.

 SCCS members, together as the coalition and separately, will be advocating for these policies to political parties, through Scottish Government processes and to the wider public.
 Those who are part of international networks will also be promoting them there as well.